meco-group/rockit/docs/sphinx/index.rst

-..
-OCPx documentation master file, created by sphinx-quickstart on Wed Jul 24 12:29:07 2019.
+.. rockit documentation master file, created by sphinx-quickstart on Wed Jul 24 12:29:07 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to OCPx's documentation!
+Welcome to rockit's documentation!
 ================================

- .. automodule:: ocpx
+ .. automodule:: rockit
     :members:

 Coverage